brickviking/rfc-mode/README.md

 ## Introduction

 The rfc-mode Emacs major mode is a browser and reader for RFC documents.
+This repository holds some possible modifications to the original repository, which you should compare against.
+I intend to make a proof-of-concept for adding compressed-file support to rfc-mode so that it can read my own already- retrieved compressed files.

+This has already been addressed in a previous issue on the original repo, so I'm checking feasibility.

 ## Installation

 The package should be installed from MELPA.
+You should only install THIS package if you need compressed-file support.

 Start by loading the mode: